 - Vallea Lumina – a year-round multimedia light walk through an old growth forest.

 Other places to visit in the Whistler area are Whistler’s Parks and Nature including several beautiful lakes such as Lost Lake, Alpha Lake, Alta Lake and Green Lake as well as provincial parks in Pemberton and Squamish.
-Popular outdoor activities in Whistler include hiking on one of Whistler’s many trails or golfing at any of Whistler’s three golf courses.
+Popular outdoor activities in Whistler include hiking on one of Whistler’s many trails or golfing at Big Sky Golf Club or any of the Whistler region’s other three golf courses.

 Other Information